-After the trek across the desert, you will take a short boat ride to where you will be staying.
+After the trek across the desert, we took a short boat ride to where you will be staying.
 We stayed at Hospedaje Alexandra in Punta Gallinas.
-There are apparently a few other hostels, but it is the largest and most well known and we were really pleased with it (in Mochilleros People’s favor, they appear to always take people there).
+There are apparently a few other hostels, but it is the largest and most well known and we were really pleased with it (in Mochileros People’s favor, they appear to always take people there).

-While at first I found it a bit impersonal for Colombia, the truth is over-organization is better than under-organization, and they were attending 30-50 people, the overwhelming number of which stay for only one night.
-Also, Georgette in particular gave us some friendly suggestions on things to do our second day and was nice enough to take care of getting us lobster for lunch our second day (and 2 each at that, an argument in favor of staying a 2nd night).
+They also gave us some friendly suggestions on things to do our second day and were nice enough to take care of getting us some bomb lobster for lunch our second day (and 2 each at that, an argument in favor of staying a 2nd night).